 I started believing that honking was important to ride a vehicle, as are brakes.
 I used to blow horn even in vacant streets or even in odd hours like, early morning or late at night.

 It was only when I purchased my first motorbike in 2007 that I started getting suspicious about that honking habit.
-I started questioning my honking behavior and also started imagining how peaceful the world could be if people stopped honking.
+I started questioning my honking behaviour and also started imagining how peaceful the world could be if people stopped honking.
 I realized it because when people honked on my back without any reason, it irritated me like anything, and eventually, it made me realize that when I honk, others must be getting irritated.

 Soon, I realized another thing – blowing horn is a necessity only 2 out of 10 times.

 Generally, you need to blow the horn when: